-7.3.1 Vacation accruals shall be limited to a maximum of four hundred eighty (480) hours.
+- 7.3.1 Vacation accruals shall be limited to a maximum of four hundred eighty (480) hours.
 All accruals will stop as soon as any employee has accrued a maximum of four hundred eighty (480) hours.
-Accruals will begin again as soon as accrual level drops below four hundred eighty (480) hours.

-- 7.3.2 Employees must use at least one (1) week (40 hours) of vacation each year.
-If an eligible employee (see Article 7.2 vacation eligibility) has failed to use one (1) week (40 hours) of vacation during the current PAYROLL YEAR, payroll department will deduct one (1) week (40 hours) of vacation from said employee's current accruals at the end of the current payroll year. - 7.3.3 Pay may not be taken in lieu of vacation except as indicated in Article 7.6 (Pay on termination). - Rate of Vacation Pay Vacation pay shall be at the employee's then current straight-time shift rate of pay. - 7.5 Pay on Termination Upon termination, employees shall be paid for unused vacation accruals.
+Accruals will begin again as soon as accrual level drops below four hundred eighty (480) hours. - 7.3.2 Employees with twelve (12) months or more of service must use at least one (1) week (40 hours) of vacation each year.
+If an eligible employee (see Article 7.2 vacation eligibility) has failed to use one (1) week (40 hours) of vacation during the current PAYROLL YEAR, payroll department will deduct either the difference, if any, of what was used from the forty (40) hour requirement or one (1) week (40 hours) of vacation from said employee's current accruals if no vacation time was taken at the end of the current payroll year. - 7.3.3 Vacation Cash Out: Effective upon ratification, employees may cash-out any amount of their accrued vacation hours, provided the employee has a minimum balance of two (2) weeks of vacation hours remaining immediately following the cash out.
+Cash-outs shall be processed at the employee's current hourly rate of pay as recorded in the payroll system.
+Such pay shall include the employee's shift hourly rate of pay if applicable as long as the employee has occupied such position or shift for at least thirty (30) days.
+A "Paid Time Off Cash-Out Request and Waiver" form must be submitted to Payroll by the payroll deadline. - 7.4 Rate of Vacation Pay Vacation pay shall be at the employee's then current straight-time shift rate of pay. - 7.5 Pay on Termination Upon termination, employees shall be paid for unused vacation accruals.
 An employee with less than a full years' service shall receive, on a pro rata basis, the proportionate part of his/her vacation then earned.